 Avoiding Additional Damage to Your Mouth

 Want to feel in control when dealing with a dental emergency at home?
 Oftentimes, people use unverified methods and techniques to take care of a problem that can cause more damage and harm to your oral health.
-Dr. Neil Vanik wants to avoid this at all costs, which is why he is providing some helpful tips and suggestions on how to handle common dental emergencies at home until you are able to get in to see him and his team.
+Dr. Neil Vanik wants to avoid this at all costs, which is why he is providing some helpful tips and suggestions on how to handle common dental emergencies in Annapolis, MD at home until you are able to get in to see him and his team.
 If you have any questions or need additional assistance, please don’t hesitate to contact us.

 Something Stuck Between Your Teeth

 If you want to effectively remove an object from between your teeth, the best (and safest) way to do this is to use waxed dental floss.
 By moving it in a gentle, back and forth motion, you can release the object and begin to feel immediate relief.
 However, if the pain you’re experiencing isn’t because of something lodged in-between your teeth, it could be that an infection has developed, and you will require root canal therapy or tooth extraction to avoid additional damage to your smile.

 Anytime a tooth is partially dislodged (extruded) or fully knocked out, time is of the essence.
 While the pain may increase after the initial injury, you can take an over-the-counter pain reliever to minimize discomfort as well as use a cold compress against your cheek to reduce swelling.
 If possible, you can also try to push the tooth back into its socket; however, if you do not feel comfortable doing this, make sure you do not chew on that side of your mouth.